codahale/veil/docs/src/design/schnorr.md

 Verification is as follows, given a message in 16-byte blocks $M_0...M_N$, a public point $Q$, and a signature
 $S_0 || S_1$.

-First, an unkeyed duplex is created and used to absorb the message blocks and the signer's public key:
+First, a duplex is created, initialized with a constant key, and used to absorb the message blocks and the signer's public key:

 $$
 \text{Cyclist}(\texttt{veil.schnorr}, \epsilon, \epsilon) \\